Family Friendly Itinerary in Japan for 10 Days

 Option 1.
 Kobe

-You can arrive at Kobe city by taking a local train for just 30 minutes from Osaka city.
-Unlike Osaka, Nara or Kyoto, Kobe is quite a new city with just 150 years of history and is very familiar with the western culture.
+You can arrive at Kobe City by taking a local train for just 30 minutes from Osaka City.
+Unlike Osaka, Nara, or Kyoto, Kobe is quite a new city with just 150 years of history and is very familiar with Western culture.
 Also, it is well-known as a city for fashion.
-Nevertheless, this is one of the most enjoyable cities for family.
+Nevertheless, this is one of the most enjoyable cities for families.
 There are many sites and attractions for both adults and kids to enjoy together.
-To know more about Kobe city, we recommend reading the article below.
+To know more about Kobe City, we recommend reading the article below.

 Option 2.
 Nara

-If you prefer Kyoto to Osaka or Tokyo, you may also like Nara city.
-From Osaka, it takes one hour to get there by a local train.
+If you prefer Kyoto to Osaka or Tokyo, you may also like Nara City.
+From Osaka, it takes one hour to get there by local train.
 Nara is the older capital, before Kyoto even.
-Kyoto had functioned as a center of Japanese religion and academics for more than 1,000 years until Tokyo became capital city.
+Kyoto had functioned as a center of Japanese religion and academics for more than 1,000 years until Tokyo became the capital city.

-Although the city of nara was destroyed in a conflict in 19th century, there are still a lot of ruins and cultural or religious remains.
-The deer in Nara Park are one example; people have been protecting them carefully for years as natural monuments considering they are the god helpers.
-That’s why Nara Park is called as “Deer Park”.
-You can feed special cracker to those friendly deer.
+Although the city of Nara was destroyed in a conflict in the 19th century, there are still a lot of ruins and cultural or religious remains.
+The deer in Nara Park is one example; people have been protecting them carefully for years as natural monuments considering they are the god helpers.
+That’s why Nara Park is called “Deer Park”.
+You can feed special crackers called shika senbei to those friendly deer.

 Another highlight of your day trip to Nara will be a visit to Todaiji Giant Buddha Hall.
 Let’s take your family photos with deer or Giant Buddha in this historical and religious city.
-See the link below if you want to know more about Nara!
+Read our article below if you want to know more about Nara!

 Option 3.
 Universal Studio Japan

-If you want to explore Osaka city a little more, it is a good idea and you can do it on this day.
-Also, it is good time to buy souvenir gifts in Osaka.
-There are a lot of big department stores around Osaka station (same to Umeda station) and Namba Station (nearby Dotonbori).
-Especially, Hankyu Department Store Osaka Umeda Main Store and Takashimaya Osaka Store (Namba) are two main department stores in Osaka city.
+If you want to explore Osaka City a little more, it is a good idea to do so on this day.
+Also, it is a good time to buy souvenir gifts in Osaka.
+There are a lot of big department stores around Osaka Station (the same location as the metro’s Umeda station) and Namba Station (nearby Dotonbori).
+Especially, Hankyu Department Store Osaka Umeda Main Store and Takashimaya Osaka Store (Namba) are the two main department stores in Osaka City.

+All good things must come to an end.
 Finally, it is time to fly back to your country.
 Depending on your flight, the way to return will be different.
-If it is from Haneda or Narita Airport, you need to go back to Shinagawa station (to Haneda) or Tokyo station (to Narita Airport) at firs, taking a bullet train from Shin-Osaka Station.
+If it is from Haneda or Narita Airport, you need to go back to Shinagawa Station (to Haneda) or Tokyo Station (to Narita Airport) first, taking a bullet train from Shin-Osaka Station.
 Then, head to each airport by train or taxi.
-In total, the trip will take approximately 3.5 ~ 4.5 hours.
+In total, the trip will take approximately 3.5 to 4.5 hours.

-If your flight is from Kansai International Airport, you can take Ltd Express Haruka or taxi.
+If your flight is from Kansai International Airport, you can take Ltd Express Haruka or a taxi.
 Although the airport is also in Osaka prefecture, it takes about 1 hour to get there.
-Please check your flight information carefully and make a plan!
+Please check your flight information carefully and make a plan carefully.

 We hope your 10 days trip will be a great time for all of your family!